himanshumanwal24/smtp-email-flow-explained/README.md

-# SMTP Email Flow Explained
+# SMTP Email Flow & Troubleshooting Guide

+This project demonstrates end-to-end SMTP email flow along with structured troubleshooting methods used in real-world technical support scenarios.

+---

 ## 📌 Project Overview

-This project explains how an email is triggered, routed, delivered, and what common issues can occur during the SMTP email flow.
+This repository explains how emails are sent using SMTP and how to diagnose issues when email delivery fails.

-It is designed as a technical support documentation project to demonstrate troubleshooting, documentation, and root cause analysis skills.
+It covers:
+- Email delivery flow
+- Failure points
+- Troubleshooting methodology
+- Automation using PowerShell scripts

 ---

 ## 📧 What is SMTP?

-SMTP stands for Simple Mail Transfer Protocol.
-It is used to send emails from an application, system, or mail client to the recipient’s mail server.
+SMTP (Simple Mail Transfer Protocol) is used to send emails from an application or client to a mail server and then to the recipient’s mail server.

 ---

 ## 🏢 Example Scenario

-A system sends an email notification to a distribution list.
+A system sends email notifications to:

-The distribution list may include:
-- Internal company email addresses
+- Internal users
-- Customer-created distribution lists
-- External customer email addresses
+- External users
+- Distribution lists

+Issues may occur at different stages such as application, SMTP server, network, DNS, or recipient side.

 ---